-If you hold a permit C (settlement permit), you can bring your spouse or registered partner and any children under the age of 18 to live with you in Switzerland as part of the family reunification programme.
+If you hold a permit C (settlement permit), you can bring your spouse or registered partner and any children under the age of 18 to live with you in Switzerland as part of the family reunification program.
 They may need a visa to enter Switzerland (see our complete guide to Swiss visas and permits).
-When they arrive, they should go to the cantonal immigration and labour market authorities with the following documents:
+When they arrive, they should go to the cantonal immigration and labor market authorities with the following documents:

-- a valid passport or travel ID (with a visa if necessary);
+- a valid passport or travel ID (with a visa if necessary)

-- certificate of marriage, registered partnership or birth (as appropriate);
+- certificate of marriage, registered partnership or birth (as appropriate)

-- a letter from the authorities in the country of origin confirming that you will be supporting financially any dependents.
+- a letter from the authorities in the country of origin confirming that you will be supporting financially any dependents

 Your spouse or partner and children between 12 and 18 years of age will be issued with a residence permit B with the same duration as your own settlement permit.
-Family members can work but before they do so, they must register with the cantonal immigration and labour market authorities.
+Family members can work but before they do so, they must register with the cantonal immigration and labor market authorities.

 After five years’ continuous residence in Switzerland, your relatives will be granted a settlement permit C. Children under 12 will be issued with a settlement permit straightaway.

 Contact the cantonal immigration and labor market authorities to apply for family reunification.
 Find the contact details for your specific canton here.

 If you hold a Swiss residence permit B or L

 Permit L and Permit B are both short-term or temporary residence permits allowing the holder to stay in Switzerland for up to a year; L can be renewed for up to two years while B can be renewed annually.